 Founding a private limited company

-There are two ways to found a private limited company – simplified procedure with a notarised memorandum of association or an expedited procedure through the Company Registration Portal of the Commercial Register.
+There are two ways to found a private limited company – simplified procedure with a notarised memorandum of association or an expedited procedure through the e-Business Register.

 In the course of the simplified procedure, founders first sign a memorandum of association at the notary’s office.
 After that, contributions are generally made into the share capital, state levy is paid and the notary will then submit documents to the Commercial Register.
 The Commercial Register enters the company in the register within 5 working days at the latest.

-For the expedited procedure, the company has to be founded through the Company Registration Portal of the Commercial Register.
+For the expedited procedure, the company has to be founded through the e-Business Register.
 All founders must be able to provide digital signatures in order to enter the system, identify the persons, sign all documents digitally and submit them to the Commercial Register.
 The company is entered in the register within 1 working day.
 In this case, contributions to the share capital may only be monetary or the foundation will take place without making contributions.
 Share capital is transferred to the deposit account or electronic starter account of the Commercial Register through an online bank.

 Private limited company can also be founded without making contributions, i.e. making a contribution is postponed.
 Private limited company founded without a contribution cannot pay out dividends or increase its share capital until a contribution has been made to the share capital.